MicrosoftDocs/cloud-adoption-framework/docs/resources/networking-vdc.md

 The cloud began as a platform for hosting public-facing applications.
 Enterprises recognized the value of the cloud and began migrating internal line-of-business applications.
 These applications brought additional security, reliability, performance, and cost considerations that required additional flexibility when delivering cloud services.
 New infrastructure and networking services were designed to provide flexibility.
 New features provide elastic scale, disaster recovery, and other considerations.

 Cloud solutions were initially designed to host single, relatively isolated applications in the public spectrum, which worked well for a few years.
 As the benefits of cloud solutions became clear, multiple large-scale workloads were hosted on the cloud.
-Addressing security, reliability, performance, and cost concerns is vital for deployments and lifecycle of your cloud service.
+Addressing security, reliability, performance, and cost concerns is vital for the deployment and lifecycle of your cloud service.

 In the example cloud deployment diagram below, the red box highlights a security gap.
 The yellow box shows an opportunity to optimize network virtual appliances across workloads.